dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

   error anywhere.
 That is what the policy says on the tin, and it is worth knowing before you pick it.

-Part 2 of this series, consolidating several application databases into one warehouse, publishes Thursday.
-Part 3, zero-downtime major upgrades, follows the Tuesday after.
-A fourth post, covering the remaining architectures in less detail, is planned once those two are out.
+Part 2 of this series consolidates several application databases into one warehouse.
+Part 3 covers a zero-downtime major upgrade.
+A fourth post, covering the remaining architectures in less detail, is also planned.

 The demo for this post is in the
 [`compose/` directory](https://github.com/dimitri/tapoueh.org/tree/master/content/post/2026/09/logical-replication/compose)